JanNeuendorf/zipurat/README.md

 - Simple and well described format (It should be possible to get your data without this repo.)
 - Small files (thanks to deduplication and compression)
+- Easy to mount (with FUSE) to browse files

 ## The non-goals